Ministry of Defence (Italy): Task and functions

-The Minister has the task of overseeing the coordination of Italian defence and he/she is in charge to report to the Parliament about the military implications of Italy, the redistribution of military expenditure and the implementation state of national defensive programmes.
+The Minister has the task of overseeing the coordination of Italian defence and he/she is charged with reporting to the Parliament on any military implications for Italy, the redistribution of military expenditure and the implementation of national defensive programmes.

-This activity has to be coordinated with those of the President of the Italian Republic, who presides the Supreme Council of Defence and commands the Italian Armed Forces, where the Minister is a mere competent.
-Minister of Defence, in relation with military magistrates and the Council of Military Judiciary, has the same function of the Italian Minister of Justice within the High Council of the Judiciary (CSM).
+This activity has to be coordinated with those of the President of the Italian Republic, who presides over the Supreme Council of Defence and commands the Italian Armed Forces.
+The Minister of Defence, in relation to military magistrates and the Council of Military Judiciary, has the same function of the Italian Minister of Justice within the High Council of the Judiciary (CSM).

 The Minister is also the chancellor and treasurer of the Military Order of Italy.

 Organization

-The Ministry of Defence has been re-organized with the Decree of the President of Republic n.
+The Ministry of Defence was re-organized with the Decree of the President of Republic n.
 145 of 3 August 2009 in offices in direct collaboration with the Minister, 9 general directions for the technical-administrative field and commands for the technical-operative field.
-The structure of the General Secretariat, general directions and central offices of the Ministry of Defence is regulated by Ministerial decree of 16 January 2013.
+The structure of the General Secretariat, general directions and central offices of the Ministry of Defence is regulated by the Ministerial decree of 16 January 2013.